Community support platform focused on clarity, trust, and action

 Primary path recognition

-Users could identify where to apply, donate, or get involved more quickly after navigation and homepage restructuring.
+Users can identify where to apply, donate, or get involved more quickly after navigation and homepage restructuring.

 Clearer